jneug/typst-codelst/manual.typ

 = code
 ```]

 CODELST provides two ways to get around this issue, however.
-One is to setup a custom language that is directly followed by a collon and the true language tag:
+One is to set up a custom language that is directly followed by a colon and the true language tag:

 #sourcecode[```codelst:typ
 *some*